922 KAR 1:140. Foster care and adoption permanency services.

 (9) If the case conference held in compliance with KRS 620.180(2)(a)1 results in the child being placed in the custody of the cabinet, the cabinet shall develop and document a case permanency plan, using the DPP-1281, Family Case Plan.

 (10) The case permanency plan shall identify the permanency goal described in Section 4(2) of this administrative regulation.

 (a) During development of the case permanency plan; and

 (b) At the six (6) month case review.

 Section 4.
 Permanency Goals.
-(1) A permanency goal for a child in the custody of the cabinet shall be established according to the particular needs and best interest of the child.
+(1) A permanency goal for a child who has been removed from the child’s home of origin by a court shall be established according to the particular needs and best interest of the child.

 (2) A permanency goal shall include one (1) of the following:

 (d) Legal guardianship; or